Dr. Matthew Mouritsen, Dean

 The John B. Goddard School of Business & Economics is a leader in preparing students for careers in business.
 The Goddard School attracts students from across the nation and around the world who desire a quality education.

 Nearly 2000 students are enrolled in undergraduate programs in accounting, finance, business administration [with an emphasis in human resource management], marketing, economics, supply chain management, and management information systems; and more than 240 students pursue degrees in the Master of Accounting and Master of Taxation programs, as well as the Master of Business Administration program.
 Students should note that the Goddard School is accredited by the Association to Advance Collegiate Schools of Business (AACSB) International, the premier global accrediting agency in business and accounting education.

 Courses are designed to reflect the rapidly changing business environment.
 Dedicated faculty use innovative teaching and learning methods throughout the curriculum.
 The consequences of the global economic environment and international competitive advantage are addressed at the onset of the curriculum and discussed throughout the program.
-The key issues of technology, quality management, ethics, and entrepreneurship are discussed in many contexts.
+The key issues of technology, analytics, quality management, ethics, and entrepreneurship are applied in many contexts.

 A unique feature in the curriculum is the endowed Ralph Nye Lecture Series.
 In this Series, business leaders visit Weber State University campus to serve as guest lecturers.
 A wide variety of speakers include executives who have risen to the top of corporate worlds, entrepreneurs who have nurtured an idea into a viable business, and authors and opinion leaders with special insight into the business environment.
 These speakers make an invaluable contribution to our educational programs.

-Interim Dean: Dr. Matthew Mouritsen
+Dean: Dr. Matthew Mouritsen

 Location: Wattis Building, Room 201